-• Follow the "S" curve of the parking lot.
+- Follow the "S" curve of the parking lot.

-• Have students ready to exit the vehicle when you pull up to the drop off area (along the front sidewalk of the school).
+- Have students ready to exit the vehicle when you pull up to the drop off area (along the front sidewalk of the school).

+- hand carry items immediately available

 A quick and safe exit from the car keeps traffic moving.
+Please note, our staff does not unbuckle students from car/booster seats or seatbelts.